Convergence of the extended Kalman filter with small and state-dependent noise: Extended Kalman filter and some general concepts

 \subsection{Some definitions}

-We will now introduce some essential concepts for this study.
-We will use the expression a "family of" function or process when this function or process depends on $\varepsilon$.
-Furthermore, we fix a family of filtered probability spaces, denoted by $\left( \Omega, \mathcal{F}, \mathbb{F}, \mathbb{P} \right)$ and we assume that the family of functions $f,~ h,~ \sigma,~ g, ~ \ell$ are measurable and locally bounded.
-The filtration, denoted by $\mathbb{F}$, is such that all the processes defined in the paper are adapted with respect to it.
+We will now introduce some key concepts from this study and recall the notation of the underlying filtered probability space $\left( \Omega, \mathcal{F}, \mathbb{F}, \mathbb{P} \right)$.
+The filtration $\mathbb{F}$ is such that all processes defined in this article are adapted with respect to it.
+We will use the expression a \textit{``family of''} function or process when this function or process depends on $\varepsilon$.
+It is assumed that the family of functions $f,~ h,~ \sigma,~ g, ~ \ell$ are measurable and locally bounded.
+Throughout the paper, for a vector $x$, we denote by $\vert x \vert$ the Euclidean norm of $x$, and for a matrix $A$, the matrix norm $\vert A \vert$ is considered to be the supremum of $ \vert Ax\vert$ over unit vectors $x$.

-\begin{definition}[Observable Process] Let us denote by $\mathbb{F}^Z$ the observable filtration generated by the observation process $(Z(t))_{t\geq 0}$.
-We will call an \textbf{observable process} any $\mathbb{F}^Z$-predictable process. \end{definition} This means that any observable process is adapted with respect to the natural filtration $\mathbb{F}^Z$.
+\begin{defination}[Observable Process] Let $\mathbb{F}^Z\subset \mathbb{F} $ be the observable filtration generated by the observation process $(Z(t))_{t\geq 0}$.
+We will call an \textbf{observable process} any $\mathbb{F}^Z$-adapted process. \end{defination} From the above definition, it follows that any observable process is adapted with respect to the natural filtration $\mathbb{F}^Z$.